Scientific Name: Elephas maximus indicus

 Strong, column-like limbs and massive bones support an elephant’s weight.
 The toes are cushioned by an elastic pad on each foot which expands under weight and contracts when weight is removed so that the foot may be withdrawn from muddy ground more easily.
 Elephants use their ears for hearing, communication, and cooling.
 Their ridged cheek teeth grind up coarse vegetation.
 Most males have a pair of tusks which are actually ever-growing upper incisors.
 The elephant possesses six sets of large molars in each half of each jaw, with four molars functional at a time.
 As molars wear down, new ones replace them and the old teeth fall out.

 Elephants mature at nine to 14 years old.
 Females have one calf every four years.
-Pregnancy lasts for an amazing 18 to 22 months!
+Pregnancy lasts for an amazing 21 to 22 months!
 Cows stay with the herd for life.
-However, bulls leave because they enter a condition called musth for the first time at 12 to 15 years old.
+However, bulls leave because they enter a condition called musth for the first time at about 20 years old.
 During musth, their testosterone levels are higher, glands on the sides of the head discharge an aromatic, sticky secretion, and they become more aggressive as they search for potential mates.

 An Elephant’s Greatest Tool